iotize-sas/Arduino-Tap/extras/howto.md

 | Digital |  IO      |   Clk and IO must be adapted (resistor) for 5V rocessors  |

 To summarize, two wires for the power supply (GND et Vcc3.3) provided by the Arduino to TapNLink and two digital signals: clock and data.

-Optionaly, we can add a reset signal if we wish to be able to reset the Arduino board from the TapNLink module.
+Optionally, we can add the reset signal if we wish to be able to reset the Arduino board from the TapNLink module.

 WARNING: With a 5V board, connect the 3.3V pin. **DO NOT CONNECT 5V**, it will destroy your Tap!

 ## Let's connect the boards